Coronavirus explosions in Turkey and Iran intensify

-Turkey’s “third wave” explosion of coronavirus infections continued on April 6 with the posting of an all-time high in newly recorded cases—while Iran, which on April 7 also set a new daily record, announced that it had banned Turkey-bound tourist flights.
+Turkey’s “third wave” explosion of coronavirus infections continued late on April 7 with the posting of an all-time high in newly recorded cases—while Iran, which earlier in the day also set a new daily record, announced that it had banned Turkey-bound tourist flights.

 The neighbouring countries, both of which have a population of around 84mn, have suffered coronavirus resurgences since relaxing pandemic restrictions during spring, with Iran seeing a pronounced rise in infections in the wake of its two-week-long Nowruz Persian new year celebrations.
 The vaccination programmes in both Turkey and Iran are still at an early stage.